apache/iotdb/docs/UserGuide/Query-Data/Aggregate-Query.md

 - Keyword `LEVEL` is used to specify the level that need to be grouped.
 By convention, `level=0` represents *root* level.
 - All aggregation functions are supported.
 When using five aggregations: sum, avg, min_value, max_value and extreme, please make sure all the aggregated series have exactly the same data type.
 Otherwise, it will generate a syntax error.

-**Example 1:** there are multiple series named `status` under different storage groups， like "root.ln.wf01.wt01.status", "root.ln.wf02.wt02.status", and "root.sgcc.wf03.wt01.status".
-If you need to count the number of data points of the `status` sequence under different storage groups, use the following query:
+**Example 1:** there are multiple series named `status` under different databases， like "root.ln.wf01.wt01.status", "root.ln.wf02.wt02.status", and "root.sgcc.wf03.wt01.status".
+If you need to count the number of data points of the `status` sequence under different databases, use the following query:

 ```sql
 select count(status) from root.** group by level = 1